Daniela Espinosa

-Daniela Espinosa Arce (born 13 July 1999) is a Mexican professional footballer who plays as a forward for Liga MX Femenil side Tijuana and the Mexico women's national team.
+Daniela Espinosa Arce (born 13 July 1999) is a Mexican professional footballer who plays as a forward for Liga MX Femenil side Club América and the Mexico women's national team.

 International career

 Espinosa represented Mexico at the 2014 Summer Youth Olympics, the 2016 CONCACAF Women's U-17 Championship, the 2016 FIFA U-17 Women's World Cup, the 2018 CONCACAF Women's U-20 Championship and the 2018 FIFA U-20 Women's World Cup.
 She made her senior debut on 27 February 2019 in a friendly match against Italy.